 - Bowing: Japanese people do not shake hands when greeting each other, but bow (お辞儀 o-jigi).
 The way of bowing reflects each person’s social status, and the social position towards one another, resulting in bows of up to 90 degrees in angle, when very deferential, to a slight nod, when greeting someone of lower social standing or of junior rank.
 While women fold their hands slightly in front of their body when bowing, men’s hands rest on their flanks.
 Foreigners are usually not expected to bow and will be readily welcomed with a handshake.

-- Blowing your nose: most Japan travel guides emphasise the fact that it is considered very rude to blow your nose in public.
+- Blowing your nose: most Japan travel guides emphasize the fact that it is considered very rude to blow your nose in public.
 Don’t be mistaken: if you – as a matter of general courtesy that applies to other countries than Japan as well – blow your nose discreetly, no one will mind, even in a crowded restaurant.
 You will however find many Japanese people loudly sniffling and snorting on trains or in other public spaces, a behaviour considered to be quite rude in most Western countries.

 Chopsticks: while most restaurants in Japan do offer Western-style cutlery, you might encounter situations, where you have no choice but to use chopsticks (箸 hashi or お手元 otemoto).
 The pointed ends of the chopsticks are often placed on chopstick rests (箸置き hashioki), where you place them back when interrupting your meal.
 Chopsticks are never to be stuck into food vertically or crossed on the table, as this is only done when food is offered to the dead.
 When handling food from a dish shared with others, many Japanese turn their chopsticks to hand out portions, which – according to some – is not considered proper etiquette.
 It is best to use a new set of chopsticks for that purpose.
 Needless to mention, you should never use your chopsticks to point at people or objects.
 Whether disposable chopsticks (割箸 waribashi) made of splittable wood should be placed back into their paper wrappers after a formal meal remains a controversial issue.